GerHobbelt/mupdf/docs/src/mupdf-wasm.rst

 JavaScript methodology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to the asynchronous nature of a :title:`WASM` web application :title:`Web Workers` and :title:`Promises` should be used within your application to handle the lifecycle and document events.
+Due to the asynchronous nature of a :title:`WASM` web application :title:`Web Workers` and :title:`Promises` should be used within your application to handle the life-cycle and document events.

 :title:`Web Workers`
 """"""""""""""""""""""""""

 By utilizing :title:`Web Workers` your webpage will be able to run scripts on background threads which will not interfere with the user interface.
-As there may be a fair amount of file I/O and page rendering occuring the :title:`Web Worker` solution will allow for this whilst not hanging or slowing down (or seemingly crashing) your webpage.
+As there may be a fair amount of file I/O and page rendering occurring the :title:`Web Worker` solution will allow for this whilst not hanging or slowing down (or seemingly crashing) your webpage.

 See :title:`Mozilla's` page on `Using Web Workers`_ for more.